Karl von Graffen

 Karl von Graffen (6 June 1893 – 1 November 1964) was a highly decorated German general during World War II who held divisional and corps level commands.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

+In the First World War Graffen fought in Crimea, Ypres, Ginchy, Arras and Yser earning the second and first class Iron Cross.
+He served with the 60th Artillery Regiment and the 65th Reserve Field Artillery Regiment.

 Graffen was taken prisoner in May 1945 by the US 85th Infantry Division near Belluno, Italy, and was released in March 1948.

+His granddaughter, Angela Findlay, has written a book (In my Grandfather's Shadow ISBN 978-0-552-17772-6) about her relationship to his legacy.
+Findlay has also discussed this on a number of Podcasts and at Book Festivals.